 These are all good questions and the answer is…it depends.
 As migraine falls on a spectrum, the mild end and the more severe end, how we attack it will vary.
 If you have episodic migraine, trialing things within some slices one at a time may work well for you.
-We would still recommend that you jump on a diet, hydrate, get your sleep cycle organized etc. But when it comes to supplements and medication, we might tell you that trialing one at a time is the right approach to see how things pan out.
+You could jump on a diet, hydrate, get your sleep cycle organized etc. But when it comes to supplements and medication, we might tell you that trialing one at a time is the right approach to see how things pan out.
 This way, you would be able to keep a good record of things to see how each addition affected your migraine attacks.

-Dosages for both medications and supplements seem best tolerated when started low and increased slowly, allowing for adjustments to any side effects.
+Also, dosages for both medications and supplements seem best tolerated when started low and increased slowly, allowing for adjustments to any side effects.
 The majority of our group has sensitivities to medications and seems to do better with a ‘start low and go slow’ approach.
-We think this approach would help with adjustment to the side effects that so many of us find intolerable.
-This is important for people with migraine and may be even more important for Vestibular Migraine.
+This approach would help with adjustment to the side effects that so many of us find intolerable.
+This is important for people with migraine and may be even more important for vestibular migraine.